micmejia/bible-dump/NKJV/2 Corinthians/2 Cor 5.md

 Now all things _are_ of God, who has reconciled us to Himself through Jesus Christ, and has given us the ministry of reconciliation,

 ###### 19
-that is, that God was in Christ reconciling the world to Himself, not [^d]imputing their trespasses to them, and has committed to us the word of reconciliation.
+that is, that God was in Christ reconciling the world to Himself, not imputing their trespasses to them, and has committed to us the word of reconciliation.

 ###### 20
 Now then, we are ambassadors for Christ, as though God were pleading through us: we implore _you_ on Christ's behalf, be reconciled to God.